kumaratul60/System-Design/Networking/Web/Headers.md

 - **Meaning:** Success, but there is no body to return.
 - **Use Case:** Most common for `DELETE` operations or `PUT` updates where the client doesn't need to see the object again.

+### 206 Partial Content

+- **Meaning:** The server is delivering only part of the resource due to a range header sent by the client.
+- **Use Case:** Used for resumable downloads or streaming large files (e.g., video playback).

 ---

 ## 300s: Redirection & Caching